apache/asterixdb/asterix-doc/src/site/markdown/InstallingAsterixUsingManagix.md

         Connection to 127.0.0.1 closed.

 ### Configuring Managix ###
 You will need the ASTERIX installer (a.k.a Managix).
-Download Managix from [https://asterixdb.googlecode.com/files/asterix-installer-0.0.5-binary-assembly.zip here]; this includes the bits for Managix as well as ASTERIX.
+Download Managix from [here](https://asterixdb.googlecode.com/files/asterix-installer-0.0.5-binary-assembly.zip); this includes the bits for Managix as well as ASTERIX.

 Unzip the Managix zip bundle to an appropriate location.
 You may create a sub-directory:  asterix-mgmt (short for asterix-management) under your home directory.
 We shall refer to this location as MANAGIX_HOME.